nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Trusted hosts are the hosts which have trustworthy device composition (TPM EK, Mobile-SIM, GPS device id etc.), endorsed by manufacturer/owner, and use a trustworthy OS.
 A set of trusted hosts along with the device composition details and OS details are recorded in a shared datastore (database or ledger) by the host owner.

-Workload (W) and Agent run on a set of trusted hosts.
-W can be a server app, a mobile/PC app (including browser), or a network host (e.g., router).
+Workload and Agent run on a set of trusted hosts.
+Workload can be a server app, a mobile/PC app (including browser), or a network host (e.g., router).
-Proof of Residency of W on a trusted host is obtained using TPM.
-W asks its Agent for proof, which in turn asks TPM for AK-attested proof.
+Proof of Residency of workload on a trusted host is obtained using TPM.
+Workload asks its Agent for proof, which in turn asks TPM for AK-attested proof.

-Agent sends attested geographic boundary (e.g., cloud region, city, country etc.) and W’s parameters to Workload Identity Manager (WIM).
+Agent sends attested geographic boundary (e.g., cloud region, city, country etc.) and Workload’s parameters to Workload Identity Manager (WIM).

 * Example for Agent used in this document: SPIFFE/SPIRE agent (spire) can be enhanced to add attested geographic boundary that will become part of Identity granted (e.g., SVID).